DrBlackRat/VRC-Picture-Loader/README.md

 - Add the Picture Loader URL Input Prefab to your World (Choose between Light & Dark Mode)
   - you can find these at the top of the Unity Window under `Tools > Picture Loader`
 - Assign the Lite Downloader that you want to use for it

+4. Persistence Setup
+- Setup at least one URL Input as described above
+- Add the Persistence Prefab to your Scene
+  - you can find it at the top of the Unity Window under `Tools > Picture Loader`
+- Add the URL Inputs you want to be saved to the Url Inputs list on the Picture Loader Persistence Prefab

 **Tip: If you want the image to look perfect without lighting having any effect on it, I recommend using `VRChat/Sprites/Default` for the Shader.**